-My name is Dina Pestonji and I am a proud East Indian female.
-At 29 years of age, I had a massive stroke requiring emergency brain surgery.
+At 29 years of age, I became an infant trapped in a woman’s body.
+I had a massive stroke requiring emergency brain surgery.
 When I woke up, I had no voice and couldn’t move the right side of my body.
-I had become an infant trapped in a woman’s body…

 I could not allow this devastating turn of events define me.
 I fought against all odds and ran my 7th half marathon a mere 10 months after being hospital-bed ridden.

 Having a stroke was not my first life-altering set-back.
 As a young girl, I battled eating disorders for over 10 years and in my late 20’s, was the victim of a near-fatal car crash.

 In 2016, I decided to leave corporate life to pursue my passion of showing audiences to believe in themselves so that they can reach their full potential in every facet of life.
 My memoir “Surviving Myself: How an Eating Disorder, a Car Crash and a Stroke Taught Me To Love My Life and Finally Live It,” was published in 2018.